 The first step of the cable shielding process is checking the core construction.

-So far, the cable should be formed with the conductor, or conductors, and the core insulation.
-This needs to be checked to ensure all is as it should be, before applying the shield.
-There are many benefits to wire insulation, so it is paramount this is all correct before moving forward.
+At this stage, the cable should already contain its conductor or conductors and the core insulation.
+This must be checked to ensure everything is correct before applying the shield.
+There are many benefits to wire insulation, so it’s important this is all correct before moving forward.

 Step 2: Apply the shielding

-Then, the next step is to apply the cable shield.
-The process of doing this is dependent on what type of shielding your cable requires.
+The next step is to apply the cable shield.
+The method depends on which type of shielding the cable requires.

 Foil shielding

 For foil cable shielding, a layer of aluminium or copper foil is wrapped around the insulated conductors.
-This foil is often bonded to a polyester film for added strength and durability to the cable.
+This foil is often bonded to a polyester film for added strength and durability.

 Braided shielding

-For braided cable shielding, a mesh of copper strands are braided over the insulated conductors.
-This process is usually done by using specialised braiding machines.
+For braided cable shielding, a mesh of copper strands is braided over the insulated conductors.
+This is usually done using specialised braiding machines.

 Spiral shielding

-For spiral cable shielding, a copper wire is helically wrapped around the insulated conductor.
-This is also often done by using a specialised machine.
+For spiral cable shielding, a copper wire is helically wrapped around the insulated conductor, usually by a specialised machine.

 Combination shielding

-For cables requiring both foil and braid, known as combination cable shielding, the foil layer is applied first, and then the copper mesh is braided over the top of it.
+For cables requiring both foil and braid, known as combination cable shielding, the foil layer is applied first and then the copper mesh is braided over the top.

 Step 3: Cover with outer insulation